A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 In January 2014, the Kaiser Family Foundation estimated that about 286,000 people in Connecticut were uninsured.
 KFF also estimated that, with Medicaid expansion, about 38% of those 286,000 would qualify for either Medicaid or CHIP.
 In an October 2014 press release, Access Health CT (the state-run marketplace) estimated that 147,000 Connecticut residents were still uninsured.

-As of April 2023, more than one million people were covered by HUSKY Health, up from 634,518 total enrollees in 2013.
+As of November 2023, more than 983,000 people were covered by HUSKY Health, up from 634,518 total enrollees in 2013.
 As noted above, this growth was driven primarily by Medicaid expansion coupled with the pandemic-era rules that prevented states from disenrolling anyone from Medicaid.
-This rule lasted from March 2020 through March 2023, and resulted in a steady increase in the number of people covered by Medicaid nationwide.
+This rule lasted from March 2020 through March 2023, and resulted in a steady increase in the number of people covered by Medicaid nationwide (enrollment has since declined due to the disenrollments that resumed in early/mid-2023).

 Connecticut Medicaid history